EXPIRED MEDICINES

 You do not need a complicated procedure, but a few simple steps make the process easier.

-1. Gather all expired packages
+1. Gather all expired packs

 Check your main medicine cabinet, travel bags, kitchen drawers, and any places where seasonal medicines are stored.
 In many homes medicines are spread across several locations.